TRaSH-Guides/Guides/docs/SQP/index.md

 !!! attention

-    - Anything here is for private use only and not for public use :bangbang:
+    - Anything here is for private use only and not for public use. :bangbang:
-    - I expect from the users that got the link to this page to honour it :bangbang:
+    - I expect from the users that got the link to this page to honour it. :bangbang:
-    - Yes you can talk in the public channels that you use a specific SQP.
+    - Yes, you can talk in the public channels that you use a specific SQP.
     - If others are interested they can join.

 ## The Following SQP are available